Pokecreatorfr/Map-Import-export/README.md

     No problem you can use it without worries, it has no impact on the rom and I didn't notice any corrupted map files. mapimporter.py:
     everything is functional however I do not advise to use it for your rom because I have not done enough testing, if you use it you can send me your feedback on discord.
+    Warning: you cannot extend the map table with this script, do it before using it if you need to.
 If you want to help me contact me via diasord:
 - Pokecreatorfr # 2003